 Recognise this woman?
 She appears in so many of the paintings of the Pre-Raphaelite painters, especially those done by Gabriel Rossetti as featured here.
 Her beauty is famous.
 But who was she?
 Read on.

 Jane Morris (née Jane Burden, 1839-1914) was an English artists' model who embodied the Pre-Raphaelite ideal of beauty.
-She was a model and muse to William Morris (1834–1896)and eventually married him.
-In fact she modelled for the only known painting done by Morris- La Belle Iseult.
+She was a model and muse to William Morris (1834–1896) and eventually married him.
+In fact she modeled for the only known painting done by Morris- La Belle Iseult.

 Jane and her sister Bessie passed on their embroidery skills to Jane’s daughter May who was encouraged her to develop her own designs.
 We are going to learn more about May Morris tomorrow.